Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 • Epcot is still busy on weekends, but much more pleasant than in April

-If you’re visiting in early May, this is one of those “sweet spot” windows where you can experience great weather and lower crowds at the same time.
+If you’re visiting in early to mid-May, this is one of those “sweet spot” windows where you can experience great weather and lower crowds at the same time.
+Aim for weekdays for the best experience.

-Late May (Memorial Day Week) – Late May is one of the busiest times of the month at Disney World due to Memorial Day weekend and the unofficial start of summer travel.
+Late May (Memorial Day Weekend, May 23-31) – Late May is one of the busiest times of the month at Disney World due to Memorial Day weekend (May 31, 2027) and the unofficial start of summer travel.
+As schools begin letting out across the country, crowds ramp up noticeably.

 • Longer wait times across all four parks